RyanCook94/inphared/README.md

 ## Updates

+**v1.5 (15-Dec-2021):**
+- Added an optional flag to annotate genomes with HMMs produced from the [PHROGs](https://academic.oup.com/nargab/article/3/3/lqab067/6342220) database.
+Download the HMMs for yourself [HERE](http://s3.climb.ac.uk/ADM_share/all_phrogs.hmm.gz).
+Read about what we did [HERE](http://millardlab.org/2021/12/15/inphared-re-annotated-with-phrogs/).

 **v1.4 (11-Nov-2021):**
 - tsv files now include expanded taxa fields including genus, sub-family, family, order, class, phylum, kingdom and realm.

 **v1.3 (02-Aug-2021):**
 - tsv files now include realm, Baltimore group, a warning flag for genomes with <50% coding capacity (may be issues with the assembly), and the Genbank designation (i.e. PHG, ENV)

 **v1.2 (18-Feb-2021):**
 - Output files now written to directory, name of which can be specified (see usage).
 - List of excluded genomes now a separate file which can be edited and specified as a commandline argument (see usage).

 **v1.1 (09-Feb-2021):**
 - Improved host data, particularly for Cyanophages.
 - Fixed issue with some Prokka versions outputting .gbf and others outputting .gbk, both will now be read by this script.